DiceDB/dice/docs/src/content/docs/commands/LRANGE.md

 ## Behaviour

- - If the key exists and is associated with a list, the `LRANGE` command returns returns the specified elements of the list stored at key.
+ - If the key exists and is associated with a list, the `LRANGE` command returns the specified elements of the list stored at key.
  - If the key does not exist, the `LRANGE` command returns an empty array.
  - If the key exists but is not associated with a list, an error is returned.